 The nasal passages of newborns are very small, so the least bit of dryness or extra mucus in their noses can make them snore or have noisy breathing.
 Sometimes, what sounds like snoring is just how they breathe as a newborn.
 As they grow, a newborn’s breathing typically gets quieter.

-If your baby starts snoring, the best thing to do is to make sure that those noises aren’t an indication of something more serious.
+However, if your baby starts snoring, and has other symptoms, you’ll want to make sure that those noises aren’t an indication of something more serious.

-More often than not, snoring babies have stuffy noses.
-If that is the case, nasal blockages can be cleared up and remedied by using saline drops.
-As babies grow, the size of their nostrils increase and the problem of snoring usually subsides with age.
+As babies grow, the size of their nostrils increases, and the problem of snoring usually subsides with age.

-Loud snoring can be a sign of many things, including enlarged tonsils or adenoids, a deviated septum, or even sleep apnea.
-“Even though snoring is just our body making a sound, it’s usually a symptom of a greater issue and all of the possible issues make it harder for our children to breathe and get quality sleep,” says Edmonds.
+“Even though snoring is just our body making a sound, it’s usually a symptom of a greater issue, and all of the possible issues make it harder for our children to breathe and get quality sleep,” says Edmonds.

-Children who habitually snore may not be getting proper deep waves of sleep.
+Children who habitually snore may not be getting proper deep waves of sleep if they also have sleep apnea.
 Their bodies may wake them up due to labored breathing and the buildup of carbon dioxide within the partially collapsed or blocked airways.